wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-retrieve-report-data/includes/1-introduction.md

 ## How to teach this module
 This train-the-trainer course will give you the technical knowledge required to teach your customers to create, publish, and distribute Power BI paginated reports.
-This course is a mix of tips, videos, labs, resources, and quizzes:
+This course is a mix of tips, videos, labs, resources, and knowledge check questions:
 - The **tips** offer advice on how to best deliver the content.
 - In the **videos**, Peter Myers, Chris Finlan, and special guest Paginated Report Bear take you through the course and show you how to demonstrate creating paginated reports.
     - Peter Myers is a Microsoft Most Valued Professional - Data Platform, and developed this course.